LP2X0X/PROGRAMMING/Web Dev/5 - React/5.11 - Redux/5.11.5 - Notes/Redux Convention.md

   ---

-- Create the selector function with the "get" prefix inside the file contain the slice as well:
+- Create the [[Selector Function|selector function]] with the "get" prefix inside the file contain the slice as well:
 ```js
 // Instead of getting the needed property from state like this inside the component function...
 const totalCartQuantity = useSelector((state) =>